MHDLab/SciLitNLP/README.md

 # Running the code

 At the moment, **The python scripts in this repo are designed to be run within their respective folders** as they will output files (into gitignored folders) that are used in other scripts.
 I use multiple command prompts open for different segments of the data flow pipeline, each open in their respective script's folder.
 Command line arguments are being added and are not stable but you can find how to run each script with the `-h` flag.

+The file `website_gen\run_all.sh` is a shell script that will run through all of the data pipeline to produce a corex topic modeling report like the ones found [here](https://mhdlab.github.io/nlp_reports/).
+You can look in there to see the basic script pipeline.
+Note You can run this script on windows with [git bash](https://gitforwindows.org/) and following the commented websites in the script (specificlly '`jq` neeeds to be installed to parse `all_site_info.json`).

 ## Setting up a text database
 In general the codes are designed to run on data contained within sqlite databse files (extension `.db`).
 The `text_data` folder contains codes for generating these database files which it looks for in `DB_FOLDER` defined in the `.env` file.
 The module `nlp_utils.fileio` has `load_df` functions to read these databases and output a pandas dataframe to a common format expected by the python codes.